National Beta Club

 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.

 As an elective for HS students, this course instructs students in all aspects of publishing a school annual (yearbook).
 It includes page design, cover design and photography.
-Additionally, it teaches students to communicate and work with all the shareholders of our school: students, parents, teachers, staff members and administration.
+Additionally, it teaches students to communicate and work with all the stakeholders of our school: students, parents, teachers, staff members and administration.